-Position offers will be sent out via @pace.edu email addresses the week of April 11, 2018
+Position offers will be sent out via @pace.edu email addresses during the beginning of March 2020

 Can I be a part-time student and work as a Residential Life Student Staff member?

-No, only full-time students are eligible for the RA position.
-RAs must be registered for a minimum of 12 credits each semester.
+No, only full-time students are eligible for our positions.
+Residential Life student staff must be registered for a minimum of 12 credits each semester.

 Can I have a work study, outside job, or other internship and still work in one of these Residential Life Student Staff positions during the same semester?

 All work/internships and commitments must be approved by your direct supervisor.
-Full-time internships and practicums are not permitted while serving as an RA.
+Full-time internships and practicums are not permitted while serving as an employee of our office.